ARMmbed/mbed-mesh-api/test/6lowpan_nd/README.md

 9. Press the reset button on the board.

-10. The output in the terminal window should indicate that network is established.
+10. The output in the serial terminal emulator window should indicate a log that network is established.

 ## Using a debugger
 Optionally, connect using a debugger to set breakpoints and follow program flow.
 Proceed normally up to and including step 7, then: